espocrm/documentation/user-guide/reports.md

 Administrator can create custom side and bottom panels for the detail view of the specific entity type.
 It's possible to specify teams that will have an access to the panel.

 Both Grid and List reports can be used.

+It's possible to display only a total amount on the report panel.

 Order of side panels can be customized at Layout Manager > Side Panels (Detail).